f1729/map-science/readme.md

 # Map Science (WIP)
+> ClojureScript app to learn React development.

 Is the Clojurescript version with [Helix](https://github.com/Lokeh/helix), Pigeon and React Range of https://github.com/f1729/science-timeline.

 This is for learning!

-> ClojureScript optimized for modern React development.

 ## Quick start